Use case #0003

 Why repayment posting fails in manual operations — and the downstream consequences

-In a manual or semi-automated posting process, the NPCI settlement file arrives daily at a designated time — typically the morning of the following business day — containing the results of all NACH presentations that were processed the previous day.
+In a manual or semi-automated posting process, the ACH settlement file arrives daily at a designated time — typically the morning of the following business day — containing the results of all ACH presentations that were processed the previous day.
 The operations team downloads the file, matches each credit against the loan account register, and posts successful collections to the CBS.
 Late, partial, or failed postings create three categories of downstream failure.
-A borrower who paid via NACH and is still showing overdue in the CBS is called by the collections team the next morning — a call that damages the borrower relationship and wastes the agent's time.
+A borrower who paid via ACH and is still showing overdue in the CBS is called by the collections team the next morning — a call that damages the borrower relationship and wastes the agent's time.
 A provisioning system that runs on CBS data at month-end calculates provisions for accounts that have paid but not yet been posted — over-provisioning that inflates the institution's provisioning expense.
-And a monthly management report that includes EMI collection rates calculated from unposted CBS data understates the actual collection rate — potentially triggering unnecessary collections escalation for accounts that have already paid.
+And a monthly management report that includes monthly payment collection rates calculated from unposted CBS data understates the actual collection rate — potentially triggering unnecessary collections escalation for accounts that have already paid.

-The Repayment Agent AI processes the NPCI settlement file the moment it is available, matches every entry to the correct loan account, applies each payment to the correct components (interest, principal, fees), and posts to the CBS — all before the operations team arrives for the morning shift.
+The Repayment Agent AI processes the ACH settlement file the moment it is available, matches every entry to the correct loan account, applies each payment to the correct components (interest, principal, fees), and posts to the CBS — all before the operations team arrives for the morning shift.
 The collections team sees accurate CBS data.
 The provisioning runs on posted balances.
 The management report reflects actual collection rates.

-"A borrower who paid via NACH at 11 PM on Tuesday and receives a collection call at 9 AM on Wednesday has not had a collections problem — the institution has had a posting problem."
+"A borrower who paid via ACH at 11 PM on Tuesday and receives a collection call at 9 AM on Wednesday has not had a collections problem — the institution has had a posting problem."

-The real-time posting reconciliation: today's NACH settlement
+The real-time posting reconciliation: today's ACH settlement

 2,184 presentations made Nov 2 · Settlement file received Nov 5 07:18 · Processing complete 07:44